-IV.M.6.j Evaluation of Corrective Measures Options
+IV.L.6.j Evaluation of Corrective Measures Options

-A section shall provide an evaluation of the corrective measures options identified in Permit Section IV.M.6.i (Identification of Corrective Measures Options).
+A section shall provide an evaluation of the corrective measures options identified in Permit Section IV.L.6.i.
 The evaluation shall be based on the applicability, technical feasibility, effectiveness, implementability, impacts to human health and the environment, and cost of each option.
 A table summarizing the corrective measures alternatives and the criteria listed below shall be included in the Tables Section of the document.
 The general basis for evaluation of corrective measures options is defined below.

-IV.M.6.j.i Applicability
+IV.L.6.j.i Applicability